 The more accurate measurements of our progress and journey to a healthy fat percentage in our body are better done by measuring our inches.
 Measuring every 2 – 4 weeks at the chest, waist, and hips will give us a better indication of how we are doing.
 Also, technological advancements now allow us to use specialty scales without spending a fortune.
 Using a Tanita, Omron, or Rolli-Fit scale that measures these different tissues in the body can be a great way to monitor your own body composition.
 Be sure to measure with the same device at the same time of day for consistent and more accurate results.
 You can find any of these scales on SHOP.COM.

 Here is a chart to determine where you are and where you may want to get when it comes to Body fat percentage, gender, and age.

 There are two healthy ways to reach an ideal body fat percentage and they work surprisingly fast if done together.

 - Eating wholesome food and the TLS Low-Glycemic Impact way.

 - Weight training to build lean muscle tissue.

-Muscle is a major source of energy and dictates out metabolism.
+Muscle is a major source of energy and dictates our metabolism.
 It keeps our skeletal system erect and allows us to enjoy life in those golden years.
-It is necessary to longevity, achieving your weight-loss goal or maintaining your healthy weight.
+It is necessary for longevity, achieving your weight-loss goal, or maintaining your healthy weight.

 If this was helpful, share it with others.
 Sharing is caring.